 - Navigate to Marketing > Landing Pages > Layout Templates.

-- Click the + Add Layout Template button.
+- Click + Add Layout Template.

 - You can also import your styling by clicking Import layout from URL.
 Simply enter the URL and click Import now.
 You will need to edit the output by qualifying any URLs as they will all need to be absolute instead of relative (e.g., change “/images/image.gif” to something like “http://www.site.com/images/image.gif“).

-- The Form and Site Search tabs consist of Pardot substitution logic statement, illustrating how the various form fields, content, and other elements will be displayed.
+- The Form and Site Search tabs consist of Pardot substitution logic statements, illustrating how the various form fields, content, and other elements will be displayed.
 Advanced users can customize this logic based on their business needs.

-There are three Pardot variable tags you may add to your layout template.
+There are three Pardot variable tags you may add to your layout template:

 - %%title%% — The %%title%% variable tag will pull in the title for the page.
 For landing pages, the title entered in step 1 when creating a landing page will replace the %%title%%.
 Pardot will fill in the title for your unsubscribe and email preference center pages.